Mental Health Guide

 - What is it?

-In the psychiatric community, thinking about autism, and disorders related to it, is in transition.
-What has been considered a set of distinct conditions described as pervasive developmental disorders—autism, Asperger's disorder, childhood disintegrative disorder (CDD), and pervasive developmental disorder not otherwise specified (PDD-NOS)—are now considered one disorder that presents along a spectrum of symptoms and behaviors.
+In the psychiatric community, thinking about autism has changed, as reflected in the new DSM-5 guidelines.
+What had been considered a set of distinct conditions described as pervasive developmental disorders—autism, Asperger's disorder, childhood disintegrative disorder (CDD), and pervasive developmental disorder not otherwise specified (PDD-NOS)—are now considered one disorder that presents along a spectrum of symptoms and behaviors of varying severity.

 - What to look for

-Social: Social signs suggesting autism include aversion to displays of affection like cuddling and hugging and a preference for solitary play.
+Social Communication and Social Interaction: Signs of social deficits you might notice in a developing child include aversion to displays of affection like cuddling and hugging and a preference for solitary play.
 In younger kids, say under 3, failure to respond to their own name is a red flag, as is disinterest in giving, sharing, or showing objects of interest.
-In older children, some warning signs include what appears to be a limited understanding of others’ emotions, or even the basic meaning of social relationships, like marriage or friendship.
+In older children, warning signs include difficulty carrying on a reciprocal conversation, lack of eye contact, and difficulty using and reading body language.
+These children may have difficulty recognizing others’ emotions, responding appropriately to different social situations, and understanding social relationships.

-Repetition: Key behavioral signs include the performance of repetitive actions and rituals, and fixation on minute details to the point of distraction.
-Children with autism can be deeply troubled by the slightest change in daily routine.
-In young kids, possibly troubling behavior includes ordering toys instead of playing with them—as one expert puts it, if your child lines up toy cars, without ever playing with them as cars, you could be concerned.
+Restricted or repetitive behaviors: Key behavioral signs include the performance of repetitive actions and rituals, and fixation on minute details to the point of distraction.
+Children with autism can be upset by the slightest change in daily routine.
+In young kids, signs of autism include ordering toys instead of playing with them.
 In older children, the repetitive behavior can manifest as a consuming interest in a specific topic or object.

-Autism cannot be cured at the present time, but a structured educational program and tailored therapy have been shown to be very beneficial.
+A structured educational program and tailored behavioral therapy have been shown to be very beneficial to children with autism.

 Psychotherapeutic: One effective intervention is a psychotherapeutic regimen called applied behavior analysis.
 This therapy seeks to maximize the child’s learning and development by systematically encouraging desired social and communication behaviors, actively teaching ways of interaction other children learn intuitively in childhood.
 Another approach, dubbed “developmentally-based intervention,” seeks to educate and engage with a child using the subjects, words, and stimuli appropriate to the developmental stages they have in effect been excluded from, modeling the typical progression for an atypical child.
 As autism and autism spectrum disorders manifest differently in every child, other therapies include occupational, physical, and speech-language.